vignirk/sparkIt/README.md

 2. Headless mode on servers:
     * `export DISPLAY=:99`
     * `./gradlew seleniumXvfb`
+    * For some reason, the java process isn't terminated after running headless tests.
+Stop all java processes `sudo killall -9 java` to purge any leftovers.

 #### And what? ...
 Gradle creates test reports for us.
 Look at the `build/reports` folder for more sweet Gradle juice.